MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ## Change the color theme

 Here's how to change the color theme of the IDE frame and the tool windows in Visual Studio.
-(When you change the color theme, some font colors will also change.)

 1. On the menu bar, choose **Tools** > **Options**.